sagemath/sagewiki_to_gh-2022-10-10/combinat.md

  - The collection of patches is managed using a [http://sage.math.washington.edu:2144/ patch server] (mercurial queues).
 Use it to try out the latest experimental features, or contribute your own patches!
 Here are some [http:/combinat/Mercurial detailed instructions].

- - Contribute to the list of [http:/combinat/Weirdness quirks and weirness issues] in the *-Combinat design;
+ - Contribute to the list of [http:/combinat/Weirdness quirks and weirdness issues] in the *-Combinat design;